-In accordance with the standards of the Association of Collegiate Business Schools and Programs (ACBSP), courses in the MBA program must be normally reserved for graduate students admitted to the MBA Program.
+In accordance with the standards of the Accreditation Council for Business Schools and Programs (ACBSP), courses in the MBA program must be normally reserved for graduate students admitted to the MBA Program.
 Exceptions will be made only under the following circumstances:

-- 1. The undergraduate has been admitted into the BBA-to-MBA EAGL Program. - 2.
+- 1. The undergraduate has been admitted into the EAGL Program. - 2.
 The undergraduate is a senior with a cumulative GPA of at least 3.2. - 3.
 There is some extenuating circumstance which justifies allowing the undergraduate to take a graduate course.

-Enrollment in the graduate course must be explicitly approved on a case-by-case basis either by the Director of the MBA program or by the Dean of the Kelley College of Business.
+Enrollment in the graduate course must be explicitly approved on a case-by-case basis either by the director of the MBA program or by the dean of the Kelley College of Business.